“Senza” in Italian

 The city is quieter without traffic.

 Senza can also be followed by a verb.
-It’s similar in English when we use without + a verb ending in -ing.
+It’s similar to the English structure without + -ing verb.
+However, the verb in Italian is conjugated in the infinitive tense.

 Sei sparito senza dire niente.